 How do you know if the model works?

-The Camera HW algorithmic model is based on data gathered by our Camera IQ (image-quality).
+The Uber HW Camera algorithmic model is based on data gathered by our Uber IQ Camera benchmark (image-quality).
 As such, we continually verify and refine the algorithm.
 To illustrate the previous question, here is a crop of a 10X zoom image:

-Our algorithm did correctly predicts that the S20 Ultra and Note 20 Ultra would yield comparable results, despite having a very different zoom camera hardware.
-The Note 20 Ultra Camera IQ review image analysis did confirm the algorithm’s prediction.
+Our algorithm did correctly predict that the S20 Ultra and Note 20 Ultra would yield comparable results, despite having very different zoom camera hardware.
+The Note 20 Ultra Camera IQ Review image analysis did confirm the algorithm’s prediction.

 - S20 Ultra (9.6/10): 103mm focal, 48MP sensor (~30 mm²), f/3.5 aperture